Is choline a nootropic, or just a protein supplement for body builders and other health nuts?

 Common symptoms include headaches, insomnia, diarrhea, changes in blood pressure, nausea, or blurred vision.

-If you experience any of these symptoms, stop taking your Choline supplement, and speak with your doctor.
+If you experience any of these symptoms, stop taking your choline supplement, and go talk to your doctor.

-There may be an interaction you are not aware of, or you may be more sensitive to your Choline supplement than average, and need to look at finding an alternative.
+There may be an interaction with a medication you’re not aware of, or you may be more sensitive to choline.

 Choline Benefits – Final Comments